-Application forms for admission and financial aid may be requested from the Admissions Office, Harvard Graduate School of Arts and Sciences, Holyoke Center, 3rd floor, 1350 Massachusetts Avenue, Cambridge, MA 02138.
-We encourage online submission of the application.
-See the website.
+Information on applications for admission and financial aid may be requested from the Admissions Office, Harvard Graduate School of Arts and Sciences, Richard A. and Susan F. Smith Campus Center, 3rd floor, 1350 Massachusetts Avenue, Cambridge, MA 02138.
+Online submission of the application is required.
+See www.gsas.harvard.edu.

 Applicants should state clearly in this application their desire to enter the program for the PhD degree in biophysics.
-All prospective students are urged to file the application forms well in advance of the deadline of December 3.
+All prospective students are urged to file the application forms well in advance of the deadline in early December.
 Late applications will not be considered.
 Scores on the general Graduate Record Examination (GRE) are required except in special circumstances.
 GRE subject tests are recommended.
-Due to the early application deadline, applicants should plan to take GRE tests no later than October to ensure that original scores are received by the December 1 deadline.
+Due to the early application deadline, applicants should plan to take GRE tests no later than October to ensure that original scores are received by the December deadline.
 TOEFL is required of all foreign applicants other than those whose native language is English.